 The global ocean knows no borders or territorial limits and is an essential part of the sustainability of life on Earth.
 We know of the adverse impact of unsustainable human activities, including illegal, unreported, and unregulated fishing (IUU) that threatens fish stocks and deprives communities of a vital natural resource.
-The For the Oceans and One Sea foundations, it is imperative to declare Peace for the Ocean, understanding the term PEACE as "the intention to cease aggression".
+The For the Oceans foundations considers imperative to declare Peace for the Ocean, understanding the term PEACE as "the intention to cease aggression".
 We want to move towards the effective protection of the global ocean for at least 30% of its extension by the year 2030, and for this peace to be effective, all the actors must have the will, sufficient political power, and the means to comply with it.

 The global ocean provides more than half of the oxygen and absorbs more than a quarter of the carbon dioxide emitted, it is vital in the water cycle and the climate, it is a source of biodiversity and ecosystem services, and it feeds and connects populations and markets.
 It also is an irreplaceable part of the natural and cultural heritage.

 The adverse impact of unsustainable human activities accelerates climate change, water acidification, and deoxygenation, polar ice melting alters currents and rises in sea level, coastal erosion, and extreme weather.

 It is necessary to move towards effective protection of the global ocean and for that peace to be effective, all parties must agree through an international agreement of wills that do not remain in palliative or discursive measures, and that can successfully combat the main threats to ecosystems, biodiversity and the productive life of coastal populations.